The Lady behind Colourflair and the Colourflair system.

 At the TFIC AGM in 1999, Pat was presented with the highest honour the Federation can bestow and was made a ‘Fellow’ of the Federation, in acknowledgement of her contribution to the development of the profession.

-2015 marks another miletsone for Pat, as she has recently retired from actively training new students and is concentrating on writing a book.
-Her legacy and contribution to the fascinating world of colour continues in Training with Imagination who will continue to train new students in Advanced Colour Analysis using the “Colourflair Method” developed by Pat Scott-Vincent.
+2015 marked another miletsone for Pat, who retired from actively training new students.
+Her legacy and contribution to the fascinating world of colour continues in 2019 with Training with Imagination and Colourflair the licenced training company of Advanced Colour Analysis using the “Colourflair System” developed by Pat Scott-Vincent.